arnavmeduri/sta221-final-project/README.md

-# Analyzing Factors Associated with AreaBurned by Wildfires in the United States
+# Analyzing Factors Associated with Area Burned by Wildfires in the United States
 by the Info Innovators